-Private VLANs are used to restrict traffic to ports within the same community or isolated VLAN, and channel traffic passing outside the community through promiscuous ports.
-When using community VLANs, they must be mapped to an associated "primary" VLAN that contains promiscuous ports.
-When using an isolated VLAN, it must be configured to contain a single promiscuous port.

-- Port membership for private VLANs is static.
+- Private VLANs are used to restrict traffic to ports within the same community VLAN, and channel traffic passing outside the community through promiscuous ports.
+When using community VLANs, they must be mapped to an associated "primary" VLAN that contains promiscuous ports. - Port membership for private VLANs is static.
 Once a port has been assigned to a private VLAN, it cannot be dynamically moved to another VLAN via GVRP. - Private VLAN ports cannot be set to trunked mode.
-(See "switchport mode" on page 4-152.)
+(See switchport mode on page 4-197.)